- Schedule Risk Overview

 Decision Support Software.

-Every estimate included is a schedule has a degree of risk (ie, uncertainty that matters) associated with the estimate.
+Every estimate included in a schedule has a degree of risk (ie, an uncertainty that matters) associated with the estimate.
 It is impossible to predict the future with complete certainty - recognizing and managing this risk leads to far better project outcomes than attempting to avoid the risk through contracts or simply ignoring the issue.
 For more on managing risk, visit our advanced risk management page.

 Art: Predicting project completion.
 The use of Earned Schedule and the 'P-Factor in determining a realistic completion date are defined.

 Blg: Predicting Completion.
-The requirement to finish a 'project' on time with associated penalties for late completion hs been around for 3000 years.
+The requirement to finish a 'project' on time with associated penalties for late completion has been around for 3000 years.
 The question asked in this post is when did predictive tools start to emerge to give the contractor some insight into the consequences of current performance rates?

-A well developed, realistic schedule reduces risk.
+See more, free preview and buy ($35, immediate download).A well developed, realistic schedule reduces risk.
 The stages in developing this are:

 PP: Why Critical Path Scheduling (CPM) is Wildly Optimistic.
-The factors that drive CPM towards an optimistic initial assessment including psychological biases, single point estimates and limitations of the CPM modelling process are defined and quantified.
+The factors that drive CPM towards an optimistic initial assessment including psychological biases, single point estimates, and limitations of the CPM modelling process, are defined and quantified.

 WP: Understanding PERT.
 PERT is the oldest and arguable the least effective / least accurate way to model uncertainty.
 This paper traces the origins of PERT and the reasons for its limitations.